 One of the signature characteristics of any Chettinad Curry is the masala.
-I am in love with the fragrant, flavorsome, fiery Chettinad masala from the wealthy community of Tamil traders, known as Chettiyars.
+I am in love with this fragrant, flavorsome, fiery Chettinad masala from the wealthy community of Tamil traders, known as Chettiyars.

 TIP: If you are looking for an authentic taste, then try using the best available ingredients to make the curry paste.
 Like, the whole peppercorns instead of black pepper powder, bright and crisp dry red chilies, and of course the fresh curry leaves.

 In case you are wondering about the spiciness of this curry paste, then don’t!
-Either remove the seeds from the red chilies to lessen the heat in the curry paste or reduce the number of chilies and peppercorns.
+Remove the seeds from the red chilies to lessen the heat in the curry paste.
+Also, adjust the number of chilies and peppercorns as per personal preference.

 About Prawn Masala

 What’s not to love about Chettinad Prawn Masala?
-It’s like all my favorite things, simmered in one pot – prawns, Chettinad masala, mustard oil, and loads of spices.
+It’s like all my favorite things, simmered in one pot – prawns, Chettinad masala, gingelly oil, and loads of spices.